jejacks0n/mercury/README.md

 ## A Demo

-Feel free to check out [the demo](http://mercury-demo.herokuapp.com/).
-A full walkthrough that details each of the common features will be provided shortly.
+Feel free to check out [the demo](http://jejacks0n.github.com/mercury/).
+The demo will be updated quite a bit in the next weeks, so feel free to check back every now and then..
+We'll be adding a full walkthrough that details each of the major features shortly.
+If you would like to see how Mercury was implemented in the demo check the gh-pages branch, it's a useful resource to see how you can integrate the Mercury bundle.

 ## The Story